zer0cache/matic-docs/docs/nightfall/tools/nightfall-wallet.md

 - Set B: Any transfer between 0 and 4 (both excluded)
 - Set C: Any transfer between 0 and 6 (both excluded)

-To continue with the example, if Alex owns Set C of commitments, available transfers inlcude any amount between 0 and 6, excluding both limit values.
+To continue with the example, if Alex owns Set C of commitments, available transfers include any amount between 0 and 6, excluding both limit values.
 If Alex decides to transfer 3.5 to Bob, Alex will end up with a single commitment of 2.5 and Bob will receive a commitment of 3.5 once the block is proposed.

 On the other hand, if Alex decides to transfer an amount of 6 to Bob, the ZK proof will fail because there won't be a valid combination of commitments.